 This post may contain affiliate links.
 See my full disclosure here.

+So let’s get back to today’s student loan payoff update.
 If you’re new around here, let me fill you in on our particular student loan situation.
 If you’ve been here before, feel free to skip this section.

 Our Student Loan Story